 Standing up for long periods of time and warm weather can exaggerate these symptoms.
 They may improve through physical activity such as walking, or by resting and raising your legs, stimulating blood flow.

 Severe varicose veins can lead to long-term swelling or the formation of sores and ulcers.
-The symptoms of varicose veins can resemble those of more sinister conditions such as Deep Vein Thrombosis, and so you must consult with a doctor right away if you experience any of the above.
+The symptoms of varicosities can resemble those of more sinister conditions such as Deep Vein Thrombosis, and so you must consult with a doctor right away if you experience any of the above.

 Arteries are composed of a thick layer of muscle to help push oxygenated blood from your lungs to parts of your body.
 Veins push deoxygenated blood to the heart.